richplastow/tunefields/notes/01-setting-up-nx-and-next.md

-# Step 1: Setting up Nx
+# Step 1: Setting up Nx and Next

 [^ Notes](./00-notes.md)

-Nx is a JavaScript-friendly monorepo system, with generators for React.
+Nx is a JavaScript-friendly monorepo system, with generators for Next.js.

 Based on the [nx.dev '@nx/next' tutorial:](https://nx.dev/nx-api/next#nxnext)